pitch2/auto-install_registration-Zabbix/README.md

 Install Zabbix with powershell and python (Windows Server)

-The powershell script by my colleague (I add list method)
+The powershell script by my colleague (I added list method)